adataschultz/UsedCars_Prices/Deploy/app_usedCars/README.md

 2. Enable `Cloud Run` and `Artifact Registry` APIs.
 3. Activate the `Cloud Shell`, authorize docker in a specified region and create a repository in `Artifact Registry`.
 4. Then clone the [Used Car Repository](https://github.com/adataschultz/UsedCars_Prices/tree/main) in the `Cloud Shell`.
-5. Next, move to the `Deploy/app_usedCars` directory and run `docker compose build`.
+5. Next, move to the `Deploy/app_usedCars/GCP_CloudRun` directory and run `docker compose build`.
 5. Then tag and push both the frontend and backend to `Artifact Registry`.
 6. Next, create the two `Cloud Run` services for the `Streamlit` frontend and `FastAPI`backend.
-The frontend uses the same URL generated for the backend service to run requests.
+The frontend uses the URL generated for the backend service to run requests and can be viewed at https://gcp-cloudrun-usedvehicle-app-6rtfkkrflq-uc.a.run.app/
 7. Connect `Cloud Build` to the `Git` repository to set up a trigger when the `main` branch is updated.